jonlpersson/ed-latimore/site/_posts/2021-12-22-everything-you-need-to-know-to-get-into-boxing.md

 **Groin protection**.
 More commonly known as a “cup” or “boxing cup.”
 You want to not only protect yourself from the (not always) accidental groin shot, but you also need to protect your hip bones.

-**Heavy bag gloves and sparring gloves.**&nbsp;Two types of boxing gloves are used in training (we don't need to worry about competition gloves).
+**Heavy bag gloves and sparring gloves.** Two types of boxing gloves are used in training (we don't need to worry about competition gloves).
 Bag gloves are smaller than sparring gloves and the padding is distributed differently.
 Sparring gloves will be no lighter than 16 oz., but I’ve seen them as big as 20 oz.

 This is for protection, as that weight is composed of extra padding.
 Bag gloves shouldn’t be heavier than 14 oz., but when I turned pro, I started hitting the bag with 10 oz. gloves to mimic competition.